dan-wiki/dan-wiki.github.io/_posts/2026-01-19-sourdough-bread.md

 ## Baking

 1. Place Dutch oven in cold oven and preheat to 500°F for 1 hour.
-2. Dust bottom of loaf with cornmeal.
+2. Dust bottom of loaf with cornmeal or roce flour.
 3. Flip loaf onto parchment paper.
 4. Score top in a cross-hatch pattern (use a lame or sharp knife at a 45° angle for better oven spring).
 5. Place loaf on parchment paper into Dutch oven.
 (Use oven mitts--Dutch oven is extremely hot.)
-6. Bake 20 minutes with lid on.
+6. Bake 20 minutes with lid on with an ice cube for steam.
 7. Reduce temp to 475°F and remove lid.
 Bake another 25–30 minutes, or until internal temperature reaches 205-210°F.
 8. Let rest 1 hour before slicing (full flavor develops after 24 hours).
 9. Store outside the fridge in a bread bag (lasts 3-5 days at room temp; freeze slices for longer).